jkiefn1/Markowitz-Efficient-Frontier/README.md

 * [Setup](#setup)

 ## Disclaimer
 I am not a financial professional, and have never claimed to be.
 This prgoram is meant to be illustrative only, and I **DO NOT** guarantee that this code is flawless or accurate, especially as it pertains to investment guidance.
-Please use this code at your own discretion, as I will not guarantee any accuracy or precision.
+Please use this code at your own discretion, **as I will not guarantee any accuracy or precision**.

 To be able to run the code, you must acknowledge the above by entering passing 'yes' to the acknowledgement variable.